Jim Donelon

-Jim Donelon is an American politician.
-He is the Louisiana Insurance Commissioner, a role he has served in since 2006.
-He previously served as member of the Louisiana House of Representatives from 1981 to 2001.
+James Joseph Donelon III is an American politician.
+He served as the Louisiana Insurance Commissioner from 2006 to 2024.
+He previously served as a member of the Louisiana House of Representatives from 1981 to 2001.

 Early life and education

-Donelon grew up New Orleans and attended Jesuit High School.
+Donelon grew up in New Orleans and attended Jesuit High School.
 He received his bachelor's degree from the University of New Orleans and his Juris Doctor from the Loyola University New Orleans College of Law.

 Political career

 Donelon began his career in public office serving on the Jefferson Parish Council from 1978 to 1980.
 From 1982 to 2001, he served as a Republican member of the Louisiana House of Representatives.
 As a state lawmaker, he chaired the House Committee on Insurance and co-chaired the Republican Legislative Delegation.

 He ran for Lieutenant Governor of Louisiana in 1979 and for United States Senate in 1998, but he lost both races.

 In 2001, he was appointed deputy commissioner of the Louisiana Department of Insurance by then-Insurance Commissioner J. Robert Wooley.
-In February 2006, Wooley resigned to take a legal position with the firm Adams and Reese in Baton Rouge, and Donelon succeeded him to the position of Insurance Commissioner.
+In February 2006, Wooley resigned to take a legal position with the firm Adams and Reese in Baton Rouge, and Donelon succeeded him in the position of Insurance Commissioner.
 Donelon subsequently won the office in a special election held in the fall of 2006 by defeating Republican State Senator James David Cain of Beauregard Parish.

+While Insurance Commissioner, Donelon allowed a temporary rehabilitation, known as a "conservation proceeding", which gave Lighthouse Insurance time to raise $65 million in new capital investments despite the company reporting three straight years of net losses from 2020 storms in Louisiana.
+It was the first time in years that a Louisiana carrier had been covered by a conservation proceeding.
+In March 2022, Donelon signed an order placing Lighthouse Insurance in liquidation proceedings after its losses from Hurricane Ida.

+Donelon decided not to seek another term in the 2023 Louisiana elections.
+He was succeeded by Tim Temple on January 8, 2024.